cyberark/conjur-oss-helm-chart/examples/kubernetes-in-docker/README.md

-# All-in-One Demo: Deploy Kubernetes, Conjur OSS, and Applications that Retrieve Secrets Securely
+# All-in-One Demo: Deploy Kubernetes, Conjur Open Source, and Applications that Retrieve Secrets Securely

 ## Table of Contents
   * [What This Demonstration Does](#what-this-demonstration-does)